-Stavanger, 30 April 2020 ERNST & YOUNG AS
+Stavanger, 30 April 2021 ERNST & YOUNG AS

-A handwritten signature in blue ink, appearing to read 'Tor Inge Skjellevik'.
+A handwritten signature in blue ink that reads 'Erik Sørensen'.

-Tor Inge Skjellevik State Authorised Public Accountant (Norway)
+Erik Sørensen State Authorised Public Accountant (Norway)

 STATEMENT ON CORPORATE GOVERNANCE IN PANORO ENERGY ASA

 Panoro Energy ASA ("Panoro", "Panoro Energy" or "the Company", and with its subsidiaries; the "Group") aspires to ensure confidence in the Company and the greatest possible value creation over time through efficient decision making, clear division of roles between shareholders, management and the Board of Directors ("the Board") as well as adequate communication.